Digital Bulletin

 Register for Common Ground’s 25th Anniversary Celebration

-For 25 years, God built this community.
-From church plants to global missions, from small gatherings to three congregations across the city, this story is shaped by thousands of moments.
-Now, it's time to celebrate all of it together.
+For 25 years, God has been writing a story of faithfulness through and for the Common Ground family of churches — and it's time to celebrate all of it together.
+From church plants to global missions, from small gatherings to three congregations across the city, this story has been shaped by thousands of moments and countless people.

-This June, Midtown, Northeast, and West will gather under one roof for a joy-filled evening.
-If you ever called Common Ground home, whether for a season or for decades, you are invited.
+On June 13 from 4:00–6:30 PM at the Pike Performing Arts Center, Midtown, Northeast, and West will gather under one roof for a joy-filled evening.
+If you ever called Common Ground home — whether for a season or for decades — you are invited.
 You are part of this story.

+Whether you're a new attendee or you've been around since we were planted from Midtown, we'd love for you to join us.
 Please register by May 31, 2026.
-We cannot wait to celebrate with you!
+We can't wait to celebrate with you!

 25 years, 25 moments to remember